jo-sm/twitch/README.md

 ## Installation

+It is purposefully not available on rubygems.org.
 You will need to download the source using git, build it into a gem, and install it manually:

 ```
 > git clone https://github.com/jo-sm/twitch